tgross-usgs/RunoffModelingServices/Docs/Introduction.md

 > where

 > Q = design peak runoff rate, in cubic feet per second
-> C = runoff coefficient, dimensionless – defined as the ratio of the peak runoff rate to the rainfall intensity
+> C = runoff coefficient, dimensionless â€“ defined as the ratio of the peak runoff rate to the rainfall intensity
 > i = rainfall intensity, in inches per hour
 > A = drainage area, in acres